malan88/spa/README.md

 02 Chapter 2

-    .01     Alexa in Starbucks talks to father.
+    .01     Alexa in Starbucks talks to father
+    .02     Rudi, Reese in bullpit stormed by Mason & Patel .03     Alexa out front of NYSE confrontation with police .04     Rudi, Reese in bullpit talk after Mason & Patel .05     Alexa in NYSE remembering experiences with NYSE
 ```